 And the classes?
 KXU offers a huge range, from TRX and boxing to barre and every type of yoga imaginable, meaning it’s impossible to ever get bored.
 The Friday evening yoga classes are a particular highlight and a great way to close the working week, while themed spin sessions (Britney vs Christina – what could be better?) make the pain almost bearable.
 You can book classes on a pay-as-you-go basis through the KXU App, which is satisfyingly hassle-free.
 With elegantly-designed interiors, all the equipment you could possibly need, an in-house cryotherapy chamber and elite trainers who provide individual attention, KXU is undoubtedly the epitome of London’s boutique gym offering.
 Classes £24, or less when purchased as part of a package.
 241 Pavilion Road, London SW1X 0BR

 Adding to the list of highly popular pay-as-you-go gyms in London is Core Collective, which is made up entirely of class-based exercises.
 The hyper-modern and swish facilities include state-of-the-art changing rooms with luxurious showers, products and even a hair station with straighteners and plenty of hairbands to get you class-ready.
 There’s a great range of classes to choose from, including Lift and Row, Power Yoga, TRX and the classic Spin as well as Pace and Lift for which they are most famous.
 The former is a mix of functional training, weights and rowing machines used at intervals, while the latter is renowned for increasing your strength and athleticism using bars, bodyweight and kettlebells.
 Be prepared to be well and truly put through your paces, before rewarding yourself with some delicious food at their on-site cafe.
-They now have two studios, one in Kensington and recently opened one in Knightsbridge. £22 for a single class, less when bought as a package – find out more here.
+They have two studios, one in Kensington and another in Knightsbridge. £22 for a single class, less when bought as a package – find out more here.
 45 Phillimore Walk, Kensington, London W8 7RZ and 23 Pavilion Rd, Knightsbridge, London SW1X 0HD

 Founded by professional dancer Andrea Rogers, Xtend Barre merges elements of dance, ballet and Pilates to create an adrenaline-fuelled formula.
 Geared to challenge bodies of any age, gender or fitness background, this 55-minute total body workout serves to strengthen, lengthen and chisel the body.
 As well as the signature workout, 12 additional variations of classic Xtend Barre method are on offer in the London space, including classes incorporating elements of yoga, reformer Pilates and Tabata/HIIT training.
 Within the Xtend Barre London flagship is a relaxation area and juice bar serving delicious, healthy juices and shakes to clients after their workout, and all changing rooms come complete with luxury hair products and body washes.
 There’s even a shop for sports gear and exclusive merchandise for that post-workout fashion fix.
 49 Marylebone High Street, London W1U 5HH